 Oban Whisky Distillery

 Before you begin your family holiday on the Isle of Mull, I’d recommend a few hours in Oban before getting on the ferry to Mull (which leaves from here).
 Whisky-lovers and the Single Malt-curious should take a tour of Oban Distillery (£10 Adult, £5 Child 8-17), just a stone’s throw from the sea and distinguishable in the surrounding streets by a strong yeasty aroma.
 Apparently if one were to bottle these escaping vapours, known as ‘The Angel’s Share’ you could make roughly one BILLION bottles of whisky!

 As well as discovering the history behind this age-old liquid and learning about the whisky-making process, you’ll get to taste a few samples and walk away with a lovely Oban Whisky glass.
 Children under the age of eight aren’t allowed in, so this is an activity you may have to split up for.
-It’s no hardship though, while one half are whisky tasting, you can take the other half up to McCaig’s Tower for a gorgeous view from the top, or while away some time at the Oban Sea Life Sanctuary (about 20-minutes drive away).
+It’s no hardship though, while one half are whisky tasting, you can take the other half up to McCaig’s Tower for a gorgeous view from the top.

 If you’re self-catering in Mull, Oban is also a great place to stock up with food and booze for the week.
 My top tips is to order an online shop in advance to collect from the Tesco Superstore in Oban, before crossing on the ferry to the Isle of Mull.
 Aside from a small Co-Op in Tobermory and a SPAR, food shops are pretty scarce on the island, so this will set you up nicely for your stay.